 EPFL takes another step towards carbon neutrality

-EPFL inaugurated its new heating plant, which has the capacity to heat and cool the Lausanne campus solely by drawing water from Lake Geneva and recovering excess heat from a connected data center.
+Today EPFL inaugurated its new heating plant, which has the capacity to heat and cool the Lausanne campus solely by drawing water from Lake Geneva and recovering excess heat from a connected data center.
 The ceremony was attended by local political leaders including Vassilis Venizelos, who is a Vaud Canton councilor and the head of the Canton’s department of youth, the environment and security.

 The plant – some three years in the making – marks a major step towards the School’s goal of becoming carbon neutral.
 EPFL began renovating the heating and cooling facilities at its Lausanne campus in 2019 after they had become obsolete.